acypher/CinecitePythagora/WHY_BACKEND.md

 5. ✅ **Performance** (caching, optimization)
 6. ✅ **Legal compliance** (logging, user-agent)

-The backend is the bridge between the user's browser and the external rating websites, handling all the complex, restricted, and sensitive operations that make StreamRateHub possible.
+The backend is the bridge between the user's browser and the external rating websites, handling all the complex, restricted, and sensitive operations that make CineCite possible.

 ---